BlueBrain/nexus/src/main/paradox/docs/api/1.1/kg/kg-views-api.md

 - `{type}`: Iri - can be used to filter the resulting views based on their `@type` value.
 This parameter can appear multiple times, filtering further the `@type` value.
 - `{createdBy}`: Iri - can be used to filter the resulting views based on their creator
 - `{updatedBy}`: Iri - can be used to filter the resulting views based on the person which performed the last update
+- `{search}`: String - can be provided to select only the views in the collection that have attribute values matching (containing) the provided string

 **Example**